sagarbrathod1/resume-parser/README.md

 # Automated Resumer Parser

-I developed a website that allows applicants to upload their resumes and allows recruiters to search for qualified candidates.
+I developed a web application that allows applicants to upload their resumes and allows recruiters to search for qualified candidates.

 The backend component parses through pdfs and indexes key information for easy search.